joinpursuit/Pursuit-Core-iOS-Comprehensive-Technical-Assessment/README.md

 - Tapping on a cell should segue to a detail screen displaying more information about the item
 - There should also be a screen that shows only the favorited items.
 Tapping the heart icon should unfavorite it and remove it from the favorites list

+For building your UI, you must build at least one View Controller using a Storyboard file, and at least one View Controller purely programmatically.

 ## Frameworks

 - Use Firebase Auth to manage account creation and signing in